saniko/Universal-React/README.md

 In general, benefits for **engineering**, **reusability**, **performance** and **SEO**

-# Universal app - main concepts
+# Universal app - main concepts:
 1. <strong>Universal rendering</strong> using the <strong><a href="https://facebook.github.io/react/docs/react-dom-server.html#rendertostring">renderToString()</a></strong> method which renders a component to its initial HTML<br>

 2. <strong>Universal routing</strong> like <strong><a href="https://github.com/ReactTraining/react-router/blob/master/docs/guides/ServerRendering.md">react-router</a></strong> associating views with routes both on the client and the server.
 Additional options for universal routing are: <a href="http://router5.github.io/">router5</a> and <a href="https://www.kriasoft.com/universal-router/">universal-router</a>